angeal185/node-brute-force/README.md

 Crack({
   workers: 1, // clusters
+  threads: 10, // simultaneous decryptions per worker
-  dev: true, // unshift if true | pop if false
+  dev: true, // unshift() pad if true | pop() pad (faster but not in order) if false
   verbose: 100, // status log to console interval ms || false to disable
   file: {
     enabled: true, // enable write to file